-- The education sector in New Zealand typically uses APA referencing. - Scholarship requirements do not stipulate which style you should use.
+- The education sector in New Zealand typically uses APA referencing. - Scholarship requirements do not stipulate which style you should use although footnotes are recommended.
 Choose one style and use it consistently.

 Each style has its own rules for properly citing sources.